xwipeoutx/hololens-workshop/hello-world/3-holotookit.md

 # HoloToolkit

+## Goal

+By the end of this part, you will

+* Build HoloToolkit, ready to import into your project

+## Why HoloToolKit?

 The latest Unity releases have in-built support for Holographic development and UWP publishing, it doesn't hold your hands with working in a holographic world - there are a few concepts andn setup that are unique to mixed reality - for example, camera setup, device capabilities and depth buffers.